spack/spack-tutorial/tutorial_packaging.rst

 or the equivalent for your shell (e.g., ``csh``, ``fish``).

-In order to avoid modifying your Spack installation with the package we are creating, we can add a *package repository* just for this tutorial by entering the following command:
+In order to avoid modifying your Spack installation with the package we are creating, you can add a *package repository* just for this tutorial by entering the following command:

 .. literalinclude:: outputs/packaging/repo-add.out